 Podcast

-Beauty at Work explores how beauty shapes our lives and the work that we do.
-In this interview-based podcast, sociologist Brandon Vaidyanathan interviews leaders and experts across many fields to reveal new insights into how beauty shapes our brains, behaviors, organizations, and societies.
-Learn how to harness the power and promise of beauty in your life and work, while avoiding its pitfalls and perils.
+The Beauty at Work Podcast aims to expand our understanding of beauty: what it is, how it works, and why it matters, especially for the work that we do.
+Sociologist Brandon Vaidyanathan interviews leaders and experts across diverse fields to reveal new insights into how beauty shapes our brains, behaviors, organizations, and societies – for good and for ill.

 Music: Venkat Subramaniyam | Editing: Dave Visaya, Podcast Engineers